davidgasquez/handbook/content/values.md

 Maintain a very small identity.
 Do not affiliate your identity with anything extrinsic - such as a religion, political party, country, company, profession, programming language, social class, etc.

-### Live Smarter not Harder
+## Live Smarter not Harder

-Don't complain about stuff you can easily fix, automate or delegate.
+Don't complain about stuff you can easily fix, automate, or delegate.
 Money can buy time.
 Accomplish more with less.